Shrubs & Hedges, Flowering Trees

 Successive Bloom Times for Vibrant Color All Season

-One of the frustrations of many gardeners is enjoying a riot of color in their yard during spring and early summer…but by mid- to late-summer, the garden loses a lot of its impact.
-The solution is to plan your garden with plants that have different bloom times (during different seasons).
+Most gardeners enjoy the riot of color in their yard during spring and early summer—but by late summer, many get frustrated as their garden loses its impact.
+The solution is simple: plan your garden with plants that have different bloom times (during different seasons).
 This will ensure a succession of color from early spring through fall!

 - Dogwoods (Cornus spp.) are true harbingers of spring, flowering in profusion in shades of white, pink or red.
 Cherokee Chief is a red-flowering dogwood that offers a change from the traditional white dogwood cultivars.
 (Although most dogwoods are spring-flowering trees, the Kousa Dogwood flowers later than most — typically in June — and is awash in white.)